 Clustered Index: Only one Clustered Index per table.
 A clustered index contains all of the data for a table in the index, sorted by the index key.
-Phone Book is an example for Clustered Index.
+The Phone Book is an example of the Clustered Index.

-Non-Clustered Index: We can have multiple Non Clustered Indexes per table.
-Index at the back of a book is an example for Non-Clustered Index.
+Non-Clustered Index: We can have multiple Non-Clustered Indexes per table.
+Index at the back of a book is an example of a Non-Clustered Index.

 For SQL Server 2005: 1 Clustered Index + 249 Nonclustered Index = 250 Index